kartchnb/curve_lib/README.md

 Currently, only curving into cylindrical shapes is implemented.
 Spheres and spirals may come.
 Eventually.
 Maybe.

+There are definitely still some issues to work out with this library, but it is useable, if you're careful.

 ## Usage
 The `CurveLib_WrapToCylinder` function will wrap 2D geometry to a cylindrical shape.
 The following parameters are supported: